jasonkronemeyer/jasonkronemeyer.github.io/dev/2026-08-11-let-policy-brief.md

 - States are investing hundreds of millions of dollars in workforce development through BEAD-related initiatives.
 - Industry organizations such as the Fiber Broadband Association (FBA), Wireless Infrastructure Association (WIA), BICSI, FOA, and TIRAP are expanding training programs nationwide.

-Michigan can leverage these trends to create a comprehensive workforce ecosystem rather than a collection of disconnected training programs.
+Michigan can leverage these trends to create a comprehensive workforce development system rather than a collection of disconnected training programs.

 ---